Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 20 Oktober 2025 18.24.20 UTC
+- WIB: Senin, 20 Oktober 2025 19.56.58 UTC
-- WITA: Senin, 20 Oktober 2025 19.24.20 UTC
+- WITA: Senin, 20 Oktober 2025 20.56.58 UTC
-- WIT: Senin, 20 Oktober 2025 20.24.20 UTC
+- WIT: Senin, 20 Oktober 2025 21.56.58 UTC

 Kutipan Inspiratif:
-"She is a friend of my mind.
-She gather me, man.
-The pieces I am, she gather them and give them back to me in all the right order."
+"The evolution of human mentality has put us all in vitro now behind the glass wall of our own ingenuity."

-Kategori: friendship
+Kategori: nature